Belgorod: Administrative and municipal status

 Belgorod is the administrative center of the oblast.
 Within the framework of administrative divisions, it is incorporated as the city of oblast significance of Belgorod—an administrative unit with status equal to that of the districts.
 As a municipal division, the city of oblast significance of Belgorod is incorporated as Belgorod Urban Okrug.

-City divisions

 For administrative purposes, Belgorod is divided into two city okrugs: